 With respect to the Calorie content of Quest Bars, there’s a simple solution: just weigh them.
 It’s especially easy if you use a nutrition tracking website or phone app—you simply enter the weight and the program does all the calculating for you.

-If you do elect to weigh your Quest Bars, it’s useful to know that the label weighs 1 g.
+If you do elect to weigh your Quest Bars, and like to get super-accurate, it’s useful to know that the label weighs 1 g.
 This means if you like to plan your meals ahead of time, you don’t have to take the wrappers off first—to get the weight of the actual bar, just subtract 1 g.

 A Further wrinkle: Soluble Fiber